webmeier/learnjs/outlines/Ajax outline.md

 12. XHR or Fetch?
 13. Using an Ajax library
 14. Understanding API Documentations
-  1. How to read API documentations
-  2. API Versions
-  3. API Headers, response, request, etc
 15. Understanding CURL
-  1. Why need to understand CURL
-  2. Sending a request with CURL
-    1. Setting method
-    2. Setting headers
-    3. Setting body (with and without line breaks)
-  3. Basic Auth with CURL
-  4. Verbose mode (for reading response headers)
 16. Building some components:
-  1. Building a loading indicator
-  2. Build a Pokédex
-  3. A Google Maps component (requires an API key for auth)

 Advanced asynchronous JavaScript
-1. Advanced Promises (Then then then chain.
-Promise.all)
-2. Requesting many resources at once (I can talk purely about Promises here.
-Forget Callbacks!
-Yay!)
+1. Requesting many resources at once
-3. Promises and loops (for loop vs map.
-Promises must be returned to be used )
-4. Using Response headers
+2. Getting Response headers in JavaScript
-5. Parsing Strings
+3. Dealing with paginated responses (part 1)
-6. Dealing with paginated responses (parts 1 and 2) Same.
-Only talk about promises.
+4. Dealing with paginated responses (part 2)
-7. Async and await
+5. Async and await
-  1. The async function
-  2. The await keyword
-  3. Always return promises
-8. Catching errors with Async/await.
-  1. Try catch
-  2. The Error catcher pattern
+6. Async loops
-9. Awaiting many items at once
+  5. Awaiting many items at once
-10. Async/await and loops
+  6. Async/await and loops
+    for await loop!
+    map. forEach is not async aware 🤔.
+    But how to prove?
-11. Improving components we build
+8. Improving components we build